jestjs/jest/docs/MockFunctions.md

 when instantiated with `new`, and allowing test-time configuration of return values.

-There are two ways to get your hands on a mock functions: Either by `require()`ing a mocked component (via `jest.mock('moduleName')`) or by explicitly requesting one from `jest.fn()` in your test:
+There are two ways to get your hands on mock functions: Either by `require()`ing a mocked component (via `jest.mock('moduleName')`) or by explicitly requesting one from `jest.fn()` in your test: